 All staff who can work at home should continue to do so.
 Only with an explicit request from a supervisor should a staff member return to campus.
 For more information, review COVID-19 Workplace Guidance.

-Treasury Services is responsible for maintaining the University’s operating bank accounts, for monitoring the University’s daily cash position, for processing all in-coming and out-going domestic and international wire transfers, the establishment of petty cash funds, and for the proper recognition in the general ledger of revenue transactions recorded through the Receipts Identification Form (RIF) system.
+Treasury Services is responsible for maintaining the University’s operating bank accounts, for monitoring the University’s daily cash position, for processing in-coming and out-going wire transfers, the establishment of petty cash funds, funding of spend authorizations and for the proper recognition in the general ledger of revenue transactions recorded through the Workday Cash Sale system.
 It is also responsible for the establishment of merchant numbers for the acceptance of credit cards on campus and for monitoring the University’s compliance with the Payment Card Industry Data Security Standards.

 Reporting Cash Transactions